cr-org/neutron/README.md

 ### Disclaimer

-**ChatRoulette** uses this library in production as the base of the whole platform.
+**Chatroulette** uses this library in production as the base of the whole platform.
 However, this library is in active development so if you want to use it, **do it at your own risk**.

 ### Documentation